 - Flucytosine or zidovudine because the risk of their side effects may be increased by Abelcet

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Abelcet may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Abelcet as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Abelcet will be administered as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of Abelcet, contact your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Abelcet.

 Important safety information:

-- LAB TESTS, including kidney function, liver function, blood counts, and serum electrolytes, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use Abelcet.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Abelcet, discuss with your doctor the benefits and risks of using Abelcet during pregnancy.
-It is unknown if Abelcet is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Abelcet while you are pregnant.
+It is not known if Abelcet is found in breast milk.
 Do not breast-feed while taking Abelcet.